croxton/imgixer/README.md

 ```
 ## Using Imgixer with Servd.host asset sources

-There are several ways to use Imgixer with Servd.host asset sources, and benefit from Servd's automatic environment prefixing environment (generated URLs will be prefixed with `local`, `staging` or `production`).
+There are several ways to use Imgixer with [Servd.host](https://servd.host) asset sources, and benefit from Servd's automatic environment prefixing (generated URLs are prefixed with `local`, `staging` or `production`).

-In both cases please first install [Servd Assets and Helpers](https://github.com/servdhost/craft-asset-storage).
+With either option, you will first need to install [Servd Assets and Helpers](https://github.com/servdhost/craft-asset-storage).

 ### 1. Using an Imgix Web Folder source